java-crypto/cross_platform_crypto/docs/pbkdf2.md

 First: using a (random created) hash will produce a different key although the same password is used as input.

 Second: a high number of iteration will slow down the key generation.
 Why is that good?
-Have a look to the typical scenario - the user puts in a password a press an "submit" button, waits a second and he is logged in.
+Have a look to the typical scenario - the user puts in a password and press a "submit" button, waits a second and he is logged in.
 The other scenario is the hacker that tries to check a lot of passwords if they will work.
-Using a modern machine the simple hashing will take milliseconds so he is been able to check thousands of password in a second - with the slowed down version there is only one check per second (I think it's good).
+Using a modern machine the simple hashing will take milliseconds so he is been able to check thousands of passwords in a second - with the slowed down version there is only one check per second (I think it's good).

 Third: the clever algorithm will shuffle the low entrophy "password" to a high entrophy key.